thorbjornwolf/QANTA2/development_notes.md

 - [ ] Evaluate the trained model's performance on the test set.

 ## General checklist
 - Did you document your code well?
-Could your girlfriend/parent/computerphobic cousing tell what is going on in the code?
+Could your girlfriend/parent/computerphobic cousin tell what is going on in the code?
 - Did you write unit tests for the parts you developed?
 Did you push them?
 - Did you update this checklist?